How Duolingo converted me with their awesome on-boarding process

-Let me begin by saying I am not an “app” queen.
 I don’t use a lot of apps.
-When I do it is usually a very short lived phased in which I end up deleting or abandoning it within a month or two.
+When I do, it is usually a very short lived phased in which I end up deleting or abandoning it within a couple weeks.

-When testing out Duolingo for learning purposes I found the on-boarding process so easy and enjoyable that I was so inclined to enter real information and become a regular user.
-I came into class that day to learn about some more awesome UX stuff and I walk out starting on a new journey to learn Spanish.
+When testing out Duolingo for learning Spanish I found the on-boarding process easy and enjoyable.
+Surprisingly, I was inclined to enter my real information and become a regular user.
 Here is how they did it:

 My first stop on the process was the App Store.
-I type in Duolingo and I am presented with a nicely illustrated green owl.
-At least that is what it appears to be.
-Following that, is their 4 word value add “Learn Languages for Free”.
+I type in “Duolingo” and I am presented with a nicely illustrated green owl.
+Following that are 4 words describing their value add, “Learn Languages for Free”.
 Simple.
 It tells exactly what their app does and uses the four letter word we all love, Free.
-Not to mention, the 4,486 reviews which give it a rating of a 5 star app.
-If other people think its that great, then it must be right?
+Not to mention, the 4,486 reviews which give it a 5 star rating.
+If other people think it’s great, then it must be right?

-The professional app icon, well designed app page, 5 star reviews, simple value sale using the word free all tell me its worth clicking the download button.
+The professional app icon, well designed app description page, 5 star reviews, simple value add, and the word free all tell me it’s worth clicking the download button.
 I am not even inclined to read the reviews, I just click “Get”!

 As I open the app I am greeted with the first screen which reads “Duolingo.
 Learn a language for free.
 Forever.”
 Wait, what do you mean forever?
 You’ve gotta ask me for money at some point in this process right?
 Or maybe its filled with ads and there is an ad-free pro version?
 Well, lets click “Get Started” to find out.